My Advice for Ministry Staff Members Scott Pauley

 19. Respond well to correction.
 Keep a teachable spirit.
 Thank God for those who tell you the truth and anything that keeps you humble.

 20. Do all of your work as unto Christ alone.
-“Servants, obey in all things your masters according to the flesh; not with eyeservice as menpleasers; but in singleness of heart, fearing God: And whatsoever ye do, do it heartily, as to the Lord, and not unto men; Knowing that of the Lord ye shall receive the reward of inheritance: for ye serve the Lord Christ” (Col. 3:22-24).
+“Servants, obey in all things your masters according to the flesh; not with eyeservice as menpleasers; but in singleness of heart, fearing God: And whatsoever ye do, do it heartily, as to the Lord, and not unto men; Knowing that of the Lord ye shall receive the reward of inheritance: for ye serve the Lord Christ” (Colossians 3:22-24).

 Post Author